 Students will be paired with faculty mentors and have the opportunity to work on computer science research projects in their areas of interest.
-The program will begin on March 14, 202, with an introductory workshop and end on May 16, 2021, with final presentations given by students to demonstrate what they have worked on throughout the program.
+The program will begin on February 8, 2023, with an introductory workshop and end on May 12, 2023, with final presentations given by students to demonstrate what they have worked on throughout the program.
 Faculty mentors will meet with students weekly to discuss their projects.
 Throughout the program, students will also have the opportunity to grow their practical skills by attending seminars given by successful researchers and industry professionals.

-- March 14: First workshop: Introduction
+February 8th: First workshop: Introduction

-- Half semester-long weekly workshops (weekly meetings with faculty until May 16)
+Half semester-long weekly workshops (weekly meetings with faculty until May 12)

-- May 16: Final workshop and presentation
+May 12: Final workshop and presentations